(call/cc this-class)

 block inside elements_until_first_positive

-In this way it acts a lot like an exception (in fact, Scheme's
+this way it acts a like an exception.
+Exceptions are really just a

 Continuations are for Communication